shrustimy/chatter/README.md

 A chatting app , where user can register , login and can chat with others .
 Firebase is used for Authentication and firestore database is used for storage of messages.

+- By building this app , I got to learn about integration of backend with frontend
+- Learnt about animations and Mixins in Flutter
+- Authentication of Email and password of the user
+- Navigation to different screens

 ## Getting Started

 This project is a starting point for a Flutter application.